So you've decided to give this Linux thing a try. Which Linux distribution should you choose? Do you want...

 Using a specialized

-$PATH variable, Bedrock Linux can have a program attempt to
+$PATH variable, Bedrock Linux can have a program attempt

 $PATH variable, search order can be specified.
+This way if a

 Due to Bedrock's unusual goals, several unusual design choices were made.
 These choices were the reason Bedrock Linux needs to be its own distribution rather than simply a system grafted onto another Linux distribution.

 $PATH) can be quite confusing.
-Additionally, no user-friendly
+Additionally, users

 Most major Linux distributions have much larger and more experienced teams.
 Where directly comparable, they are most likely better than the Bedrock Linux developer at Linux-distribution-making.
 Thus, where possible, it is preferable to use functionality from a client rather than Bedrock Linux itself.
 If something can be deferred to a client it will be; Bedrock Linux only does what it has to do to enable the integration of other Linux distributions.